MilesHenle/suffield-middle-school-schedule/README.md

-* Events are also be separated by date.
+* Events are also separated by date.
 The program will also place a warning on any date that does not match the corresponding weekday.
 Depending on how the spreadsheet is scheduled, you may find multiple weeks worth of entries for a particular weekday.

 #### INSTALLATION